 Even as recently as a decade ago, ransomware attacks were considered predominantly to be a cybersecurity problem; while most disruptive from a data loss perspective, they didn’t necessarily spell doomsday for targeted businesses.
-However, as malicious threat actors grew in sophistication and efficacy and ransoms grew more profitable, ransomware became a more imposing threat to organizations as a whole, with implications reaching beyond information security to governance, operations, finance, customer and public relations, and more.
+However, as malicious threat actors grew in sophistication and efficacy and ransoms grew more profitable, ransomware became a more imposing threat to organizations, with implications reaching beyond information security to governance, operations, finance, customer and public relations, and more.

 Today, the heightening popularity of ransomware and its potential for damage (from school shutdowns to compromised critical infrastructure to interruptions in healthcare delivery) has stirred broader, arguably overdue conversations on how to combat this globally pervasive threat.

-With that said, protecting against—and ultimately defeating—ransomware starts with understanding what it is, how and why it’s evolving, and what measures your organization can take to stop it in its tracks.
+With that said, protecting against—and ultimately defeating—ransomware starts with understanding what it is, how and why it’s evolving, and what measures your organization can take to stop it.

 What Is Ransomware?

 Ransomware is a form of malicious software (malware) that leverages data encryption to extort organizations for substantial ransoms that, once paid, will theoretically restore access to and/or unencrypt affected data using a decryption key.
 Ransomware often gets an initial foothold in an organization’s environment when a user engages with a social engineering tactic such as a phishing email or watering hole attack (more on that below).

 In the case of most ransomware attacks, the encryption restricts access to critical files, systems, and applications, and refusal or failure to pay the demanded amount may result in permanent blockage of those assets, or leakage of valuable data to the cybercriminal underworld.
 Commonly accepted forms of ransomware payment include cryptocurrency, credit card payments, and wire transfers.